 The 2018 Latin America Forecast

-2018 will mark a welcome turnaround for most companies operating Latin American divisions, after three successive years of disappointing results.
+We believe that 2018 will mark a welcome turnaround for most companies operating Latin American divisions, after three successive years of disappointing results.
 When metal and energy prices tumbled in 2013/14 respectively, South American currencies fell on average more than 25% versus the USD.
 Weakened currencies led to capital flight and cancelled FDI projects.
 Servicing foreign debt became too much to bear for many multi-latinas, especially in Brazil and Colombia.
 Three years of cost cutting and deleveraging has taken its toll, but Latin America’s corporate sector today is much healthier.
 Similarly, Latin American household balance sheets are largely re-balanced and banks are lending more.

 And in spite the dysfunction of Washington politics, the U.S. economy is healthy.
 A decade of gradual but consistent growth since the financial crisis is now creating wage inflation as full employment is realized.
 A strong dollar and high factory utilization bodes well for Mexico, as well as Central American and Caribbean markets.